Cars (song)

-"Cars" is the debut solo single by English musician Gary Numan.
-It was released on 21 August 1979 and is from his debut studio album, The Pleasure Principle.
-The song reached the top of the charts in several countries and was considered one of the first big new wave hits.
-Today, Numan is considered as an early pioneer of the genre.
+"Cars" is the first solo single by the English musician Gary Numan.
+It was released on 24 August 1979 and is from his debut studio album The Pleasure Principle.
+The song reached the top of the charts in several countries, and is Numan's most successful single.

+Overview

-The song was the first release credited solely to Gary Numan after he dropped the band name Tubeway Army, under which he had released four singles and two LPs, including the number one UK hit "Are 'Friends' Electric?", and its parent album, Replicas.
-Musically, the new song was somewhat lighter and more pop-oriented than its predecessors, Numan later conceding that he had chart success in mind: "This was the first time I had written a song with the intention of 'maybe it could be a hit single'; I was writing this before 'Are "Friends" Electric?' happened."
+The song was the first release credited solely to Gary Numan after he dropped the band name Tubeway Army, under which he had released four singles and two LPs, including the number one UK hit "Are 'Friends' Electric?", and its parent album Replicas.
+Musically, the new song was somewhat lighter and more pop-oriented than its predecessors, and Numan later said that he had chart success in mind: "This was the first time I had written a song with the intention of 'maybe it could be a hit single'; I was writing this before 'Are "Friends" Electric?' happened."
 He has since described "Cars" as "a pretty average song".

-In the UK charts, it reached number 1 in 1979, and in 1980 hit number 1 in Canada two weeks running on the RPM national singles chart (29 weeks in the top 100).
-It was his only single to chart there.
-It rose to #4 on the US Cash Box Top 100 and #9 on the US Billboard Hot 100.
-Though Numan had a string of hits in the UK, "Cars" was his only song in the American Pop charts.
+In the UK charts, it reached number 1 in 1979, and in 1980, it hit number 1 in Canada two weeks running on the RPM national singles chart (29 weeks in the top 100), his only single to chart there.
+The single was first issued in the US in February 1980, where it peaked at #4 on the Cash Box Top 100 and #9 on the US Billboard Hot 100 on June 7, 1980, remaining at that position for three weeks.
+Although Numan had a string of hits in the UK, "Cars" was his only song in the American pop charts.
+Remixed versions of the song again reached the top 20 in the UK in 1987 and 1996 respectively.

 Composition

 "Cars" is based on two musical sections: a verse/instrumental break and a bridge.
-The recording features a conventional rock rhythm section of bass guitar and drums, although the rest of the instruments used are analogue synthesisers, principally the Minimoog (augmenting the song's recognisable bass riff) and the Polymoog keyboard, providing austere synthetic string lines over the bass riff.
+The recording features a conventional rock rhythm section of bass guitar and drums, but the rest of the instruments used are analogue synthesisers, principally the Minimoog (augmenting the song's recognisable bass riff) and the Polymoog keyboard, providing austere synthetic string lines over the bass riff.
 The bridge section also includes a tambourine part.
 Numan's vocal part is sung in an almost expressionless, synthesized style.
-There is no "chorus" as such.
-The song becomes instrumental from the 1:30-point until its conclusion.
+There is no "chorus" as such, and no more lyrics after the 1:30 point.

 According to Numan, the song's lyrics were inspired by an incident of road rage:

-Music video

-The music video featured Numan's then-current backing band, including Billy Currie from the band Ultravox, though he had not actually played on the recording of "Cars".
-It is perhaps notable that the video for "Cars" depicts no images of actual cars.
-At 2:43 in the video, five Gary Numans appear to be "driving" (in a standing position, holding an imaginary steering wheel) along a Polymoog keyboard.
+Numan later said that the entire song was written in 30 minutes, originating in the bass riff, which was the first thing he played on a newly bought bass guitar.